Skip to main content

 Key action: Obtain your official debris clearance letter and keep it in your rebuild file.
 This document is required for permit applications and is often requested by insurance carriers when documenting the scope of loss.

-Phase 2 — Insurance, Scope of Loss, and ALE
+How Do Insurance, Scope of Loss, and ALE Work in Phase 2?

 For the majority of Pacific Palisades homeowners, insurance is the primary funding mechanism for their rebuild.
 How you manage your claim in the early months has enormous downstream consequences — both for how much money you ultimately receive and how quickly your rebuild can proceed.